-A business owners policy (BOP) combines commercial property, business interruption insurance, and general liability insurance into one plan.
+A business owners policy (BOP) combines commercial property, business interruption insurance, and general liability insurance in one plan.
 The combination of the three allows a BOP to cover different claims against liabilities such as property damage, customer injuries, theft, and vandalism.
 A BOP is often more affordable than buying each policy separately.

 Workers Compensation Insurance

 Workers compensation insurance covers employee claims for injuries and illnesses due to their job, such as lost wages and medical bills.
-Except for Texas, this policy is made mandatory coverage in all states.
+Except for Texas, this policy is mandatory coverage in all states.

 Commercial Auto Insurance

 Commercial auto insurance will cover the medical bills, cost of property damage, and possible lawsuits caused during an accident.

 Commercial General Liability Insurance

 Commercial general liability insurance covers property damage or bodily injury claims that arise because of accidents.